Selection, Function & Storage of Grease

 - Expected temperature range of the application – cold or hot/low or high.
 Low-temperature applications can be handled by using smooth texture grease.
 A softer grease like NLGI 1 or 2 would assist the movement of the grease in the application.
 Remember high speeds – light oils: low speeds heavy oil.

 - Speed of the application – slow or fast.

 - Cost-effectiveness of the product for the applications.

 - A load of the machine.

 - REDUCE friction and wear under various operating conditions.

 - PROTECT against rust and corrosion.

-- PREVENT dirt, water and other contaminants form entering the parts being lubricated.
+- PREVENT dirt, water, and other contaminants from entering the parts being lubricated.

 - MAINTAIN structure and consistency during long periods of use.

 - PERMIT free motion of parts at low temperature and itself pump freely at those temperatures.